Career and Personal Development

 Qualifications of Interns

 All prospective interns have completed a significant amount of coursework and have the academic foundation needed to make a positive contribution to any company or organization.
-To qualify for participation in Benedictine’s internship program, a student must:
+To qualify for participation in an internship program, all Benedictine students must:

 Role of the Employer